-For the latest model year, the Town & Country gains a new 30th Anniversary Edition with a range of extras inside and out.
+For the latest model year, the Town & Country lineup gains two new trim levels called LX and Limited Platinum, respectively.

-The current Town & Country has been on the market since 2007, but a comprehensive refresh introduced three years back keeps the minivan from looking its age.
+The current Town & Country has been on the market since 2007, but a comprehensive refresh introduced four years back keeps the minivan from looking too dated.
 Outside, a streamlined front fascia with elegant chrome trim imparts a touch of class, while the changes Chrysler applied to the interior - including a simpler dashboard design and strategically placed soft-touch materials - create an upscale feel.

 The versatile cabin continues to be highlighted by Chrysler's clever Stow 'n Go feature.
 Standard on the second row seats and available as an option for the third row, Stow 'n Go allows the seats to be easily folded into the floor, creating a flat loading space for cargo.
 Also standard are third-row "tailgate seats," which flip backwards to create a rear-facing bench.